 Cooley & Darling Insurance

-The 2010 Health Policy Hero and Foremother Awards
+The 2010 Foremother Awards and Health Policy Hero Luncheon

 We were very fortunate that Katharine Weymouth, publisher of the Washington Post, joined us again this year to make introductory remarks.

-Dr. Catherine DeAngelis has been Editor-in-Chief of JAMA (the Journal of the American Medical Association) since 2000.
+Catherine DeAngelis, M.D., M.P.H. has been Editor-in-Chief of JAMA (the Journal of the American Medical Association) since 2000 and is our 2010 Health Policy Hero.
 Her recent editorial policy insisting on independent statistical analysis of studies financed by medical product manufacturers will bring greater objectivity and accuracy to the information that doctors and patients rely on.
 It will save lives and improve the quality of medical care across the country.

 The 2009 Health Policy Heroes and Foremother Awards

 The National Research Center for Women & Families celebrated its 10th anniversary on May 8, 2009, and paid tribute to inspiring Members of Congress and pioneering women who have made life-changing contributions to our lives.
 Katharine Weymouth, publisher of the Washington Post, made welcoming remarks.
 To hear the honorees’ remarks, visit Youtube.com/nrc4wf.

 Rep Rosa DeLauro (D-Connecticut) a member of Congress since 1991, is one of Congress’ most effective champions to improve the health and safety of all Americans.
 She recently introduced the Food Safety Modernization Act to protect our nation’s food supply.
 A cancer survivor, she has successfully increased funding for breast and cervical cancer screenings and research.